gramineproject/gramine/Documentation/pal/porting.rst

 these directories.
 That is, you may have to modify other parts of the source code (especially the :file:`Makefile` scripts) to complete your implementation.

-Below are the steps to port Graphene PAL to a new host platform.
+Below are the steps to port Gramine PAL to a new host platform.

 1. Fix compilation issues
 -------------------------